 Excess or fewer than normal units.
 Undergraduates who wish to register in any term for more than 58 units inclusive of Physical Education or Air Science must obtain the recommendation of the Option Advisor and the approval of the Undergraduate Academic Standards and Honors Committee.
 Master's candidates, see page 190.
+Petitions to carry excess units will not be accepted later than the last day of pre-registration.

 Registration for fewer than 33 units must be approved by the Undergraduate Academic Standards and Honors Committee.
-See page 188 for Graduate Students.
+See page 187 for graduate students.

 Freshman honor electives.
-A freshman with a grade-point average for the previous term greater than 1.9 may register in the second or third term for one "Honor Elective" (3 units) in one field, providing he earned at least a B- the previous term in the prescribed course in the chosen field or obtains the approval of the instructor in such course.
-Registration for an "Honor Elective" is entirely voluntary.
-If satisfactory work is done, a grade of "H" will be recorded and three units of credit will be allotted on the record; however, these units will not be included in the computation of grade-point average.
+A freshman with a grade-point average for the previous term greater than 1.9 may, in the second or third term, undertake one "Honor Elective" (3 units) in one field, providing he earned at least a B- the previous term in the prescribed course in the chosen field, or obtains the approval of the instructor in such course.
+If satisfactory work is done, a grade of "H" will be recorded and three units of credit will be allotted on the record; however, these units will not be included in computing the grade-point average.